Ankit-Yadav-01/AX3-Airlines/README.md

 to start the project
 run the commands
-npm install in all three folders npm install nodemon in backend folder npm install dotenv in backend folder
+"npm install" in all three folders
+"npm install nodemon" in backend folder
+"npm install dotenv" in backend folder

-to start each frontend run the command npm run dev in frontend and npm run dev in backend using 2 integrated terminal
+to start each frontend run the command
+"npm run dev"
+in frontend
+and
+"npm run server"
+in backend
+using 2 integrated terminal

-to start each admin run the command npm run dev in admin npm run dev in backend using 2 integrated terminal
+to start each admin run the command
+"npm run dev"
+in admin
+"npm run server"
+in backend
+using 2 integrated terminal